-If you’ve been laid off during this crisis, let me first say that I’m so sorry for what you’re going through.
-This is a tough time to be without a job.
-If your income isn’t guaranteed, you need to make some adjustments.
-Pause paying extra toward debt right now, but keep your “focus forward” mindset.
-Save up extra money to fund your Emergency Fund, and when this passes—and it will pass eventually—then you can start back up and pay extra on your debt.
+If your income isn’t guaranteed and there’s another crash, you might need to make some adjustments.
+Pause paying extra toward debt right now but keep your “focus forward” mindset.
+Save up extra money to fund your emergency fund, and when the tough time passes—and it will pass eventually—then you can start back up and pay extra on your debt.

 4. If you’re investing, stay invested.

 The most basic principle of investing is to buy low and sell high.
-When stock prices dip this low, I want you to think of it as buying on sale!
+When stock prices dip low in a crash, I want you to think of it as buying on sale!
 Don’t try to time the market.
 Focus on time in the market.

 5. Meet with an investment professional.

-If you haven’t already, schedule a call with your investment professional.
-You need specific advice for your situation—your funds, retirement accounts, your age, and which Baby Step you’re on.
-Ask your pro if you need to make any adjustments right now in response to the crash.
+When there are big shifts in the market, schedule a call with your investment professional.
+You need specific advice for your situation—your age, your funds, the types of retirement accounts you have, and which Baby Step you’re on.
+Ask your pro if you need to make any adjustments in response to the crash.
 Don’t be afraid to share what’s on your mind.
 If you’re married, make sure your spouse is on the call!
 Make a plan for how you’ll move forward together.

-And by the way, if you’ve been playing the investment game solo, now more than ever you need to connect with an investment professional!
+And by the way, if you’ve been playing the investment game solo, I encourage you to connect with an investment professional!